Introducing the CPRA

 - New security requirements, similar to GDPR’s.
 For example, businesses must “implement reasonable security procedures and practices appropriate to the nature of the personal information to protect the personal information from unauthorized or illegal access, destruction, use, modification, or disclosure”.

 - Extra emphasis on protecting children’s personal data.
 CPRA gives parents the right to make decisions regarding the use of their children’s data.

 - Protections for employees’ and independent contractors’ data.

 New and improved privacy rights in the CPRA

-The CPRA’s expanded consumer rights include 4 new rights and 5 expanded redefinitions of existing rights.
+The CPRA’s expanded consumer rights include 4 new rights, as well as 5 expanded redefinitions of existing rights.

 Here are four new CPRA rights:

 - The right to correct inaccurate personal data.
-The CCPA did not mention this right.
+Previously, the CCPA did not mention this right.

 - The right to opt-out of automated decision making.
 California residents can now say the do not want your to use their personal information (especially behavioral data) for profiling, targeted advertisements, and more.

 - The right to know about automated decision making.
 California residents can request information about how you use automated decision making and how it might affect them.